 In 2018, Estonian residents travelled abroad 3.6 million times; 78% of trips were to the EU, and about 12% to CIS countries (no individual level data available).
-Per specific countries, the most visited countries were Finland (18% of
+Per specific countries, the most visited countries were Finland (18% of store in the near future.
+The first KFC restaurants opened in 2019.
+Due to the small size of the market, some companies in financial difficulties (such as Stockmann or Marks & Spencer) have chosen to downsize or leave Estonia.

 Estonia is relatively well-covered by major Western franchise corporations in the areas of retail sales, clothing, and food services.
-In a long-awaited move, IKEA has opened an online store in Estonia and is set to open a physical internet has increased 45% compared to the previous year.127 Altogether, 90% of Estonian households have Internet access at home which is above the EU average.128
+In a long-awaited move, IKEA has opened an online store in Estonia and is set to open a physical